jaunewick/fastapi-swe-interviewer-voice-chatbot/README.md

 # fastapi-swe-interviewer-voice-chatbot

-A FastAPI application that simulates a conversational interview between you and a hiring manager, helping you prepare for common frontend developer interview questions.
+A FastAPI application that simulates a conversational interview between you and a custom AI assistant acting as a hiring manager, helping you prepare for common frontend developer interview questions.

 Simply upload an audio file with your response, and the chatbot will generate a follow-up question or feedback.